-^{245.} The same study notes that between 1974 and 2007 the nuclear sector has received around 78% of the public funding, of which the majority on nuclear fission.
+^{248.} The same study notes that between 1974 and 2007 the nuclear sector has received around 78% of the public funding, of which the majority on nuclear fission.

-^{246.} In some cases, the resulting reaction to overspending has been a sudden retroactive adjustment of the tariff, increasing policy risks and uncertainty for investors (e.g. in Spain).
+^{249.} In some cases, the resulting reaction to overspending has been a sudden retroactive adjustment of the tariff, increasing policy risks and uncertainty for investors (e.g. in Spain, see chapter 4, box 10).

 schemes offer significantly less revenue certainty for investors, and by rising the risk of the investment, they have in some cases increased the cost of capital to a prohibitive level.
-Finally, tender/auction schemes tend to favour large projects and market concentration (as usually only larger companies with sufficient financial and technical capacities can participate and cope with the complexity of auction mechanism.
-Taking into account these different characteristics and weaknesses, what seems more optimal is to combine different market schemes, e.g. using auction/tenders for large projects and mature technologies and maintaining responsive feed-in tariff schemes with frequent tariff adjustments for small-scale projects (Grau 2014)247.
+Finally, tender/auction schemes tend to favour large projects and market concentration, as usually only larger companies with sufficient financial and technical capacities can participate and cope with the complexity of auction mechanism.
+Taking into account these different characteristics and weaknesses, what seems more optimal is to combine different market schemes, e.g. using auction/tenders for large projects and mature technologies and maintaining responsive feed-in tariff schemes with frequent tariff adjustments for small-scale projects (Grau 2014)250.

-In addition to reforms to national support schemes, it is important to foster a more optimal distribution of renewable generation throughout Europe.
+In addition to reforms to national support schemes, it is important to foster a more optimal distribution of renewable energy generation throughout Europe.
 In effect, the existence of different national schemes with little coordination is in itself a major source of inefficiency, as it prevents the exploitation of economies of scale and regional advantages in wind power and climate across Europe.
 Even if the EU Renewables Directive allows for some forms of cooperation between national renewable schemes, in practice there is only one example of joint transnational renewable scheme (the Swedish-Norwegian joint green certificate scheme).
-Thus, national schemes rest focused on the support to renewable production in its own territory.
+Thus, national schemes remain focused on the support to renewable production in its own territory.
 These results in the paradoxical situation that, by far, Germany (the country having the most generous renewable scheme support system) experienced the globally strongest increase in photovoltaics (PV) capacities, with which electricity can be produced from solar energy, despite the fact that the average number of sunshine hours per year is much lower than in other EU countries, such as Greece, Portugal, or Spain.
-In 2010, out of the total of 29 327.7 megawatt (MWp) of PV capacities that were installed in 2010 in Europe, 17 370.0 MWp originated from Germany.
-This corresponds to a share of almost 60%, whereas the respective shares of much sunnier countries such as Greece and Portugal were as low as 0.7% and 0.44%248.
+Out of the 29,3 GW of PV installed capacity built in Europe in 2010, 17,4 GW were built in Germany.
+This corresponds to a share of almost 60%, whereas the respective shares of much sunnier countries such as Greece and Portugal were as low as 0.7% and 0.44%251.

-Fostering the use of cooperation mechanisms is part of the solution, but another way of promoting a more optimal distribution of renewables is by helping reduce the differential in costs of capital for renewable projects in Europe.
+Fostering the use of cooperation mechanisms is part of the solution, but another way of promoting a more optimal distribution of renewables is by helping to reduce the difference in costs of capital for renewable projects in Europe.
+The relative under-deployment of renewable production in certain eastern and

-^{247.} Thilo Grau (2014), "Comparison of Feed-in Tariffs and Tenders to Remunerate Solar Power Generation", DIW Berlin, Discussion Paper 1363
+^{250.} Thilo Grau (2014), "Comparison of Feed-in Tariffs and Tenders to Remunerate Solar Power Generation", DIW Berlin, Discussion Paper 1363

-^{248.} German Council of Economic Experts (2011), "Chapter 6: Energy policy: Effective Energy Transition only in the European Context", in Annual Report 2011/12, Assume responsibility for Europe
+^{251.} German Council of Economic Experts (2011), "Chapter 6: Energy policy: Effective Energy Transition only in the European Context", in Annual Report 2011/12, Assume responsibility for Europe

-The relative under-deployment of renewable production in certain eastern and southern European countries is partly explained by lower levels of support and specific risks related to renewable developments, but it also partly reflects high levels of country risk priced into the cost of equity and debt (figure 4).
+Southern European countries is partly explained by lower levels of support and specific risks related to renewable developments, but it also partly reflects high levels of country risk priced into the cost of equity and debt (figure 4).
 The reduction of this cost of capital gap should be one of the guiding criteria for the allocation of EIB loans to renewables.